 Syndromic surveillance reporting and analysis of near real-time, de-identified encounter data enables early event detection of infectious disease and injury to control the spread of disease and reduce the risk of injury.
 Hospitals can meet meaningful use requirements for syndromic surveillance by submitting data to the DPHS syndromic surveillance system.
-Sending this data to DPHS will allow New Hampshire to contribute to the BioSense 2.0 web-based application for national and regional situational awareness.
+The New Hampshire Local Implementation Guide for Syndromic Surveillance Reporting provides specifications for providers to use as guidance for reporting syndromic surveillance electronically to DPHS.
+Sending this data to DPHS will allow New Hampshire to contribute to the National Syndromic Surveillance Program for national and regional situational awareness.

-One of the methods used to demonstrate meaningful use is the electronic exchange of immunization data from a certified EHR system to an immunization registry.
-Although New Hampshire is not accepting immunization data at this time, it is in the process of establishing an Immunization Information System (IIS) that is expected to accept data by early 2015.
-The IIS will consolidate all immunizations into a single record for each New Hampshire resident.
+One of the methods used to demonstrate meaningful use is the electronic exchange of immunization data from CEHRT to an immunization registry.
+Although New Hampshire is not accepting immunization data from CEHRT for the 2015 and 2016 Program Years, DPHS is continuing the process of establishing an Immunization Information System (IIS).